adriapr/lab-guide/chapter-meetings.md

 * Meetings with the whole lab on Tuesday and Thursday, both at 11am
 * We have our individual meetings, which due to the lab meetings are probably going to be short.

 There is also an IMAG/e-wide meeting which can be useful to attend, Espresso, on Thursdays at 4pm.
+You should receive weekly invitations with the speakers and the topic they will be presenting.

 ## Meeting setup